Hammarn/1MB335/Lab3.md

 You will find data in: `/proj/g2019029/private/DATA/` and scripts in `/proj/g2019029/private/SCRIPTS`.

-Create your own folder under: `/proj/g2019029/private/RESULTS` (for example: `firstname_lastname`).
+You should already have created your own folder under: `/proj/g2019029/private/RESULTS`.
+If you haven't, refer to session 1.
 Think about how you want to organize this folder.
 For example you might want a folder for each tutorial; you might also want to reproduce the DATA / SCRIPTS / RESULTS structure; etc.

 ### Identify the mitochondrial contigs in your assembly